OndrejSlamecka/pv021/readme.md

 learning achieve a 93.6 % correctness rate on the validation dataset.

 First we normalize the data and then the MLP learns using gradient descent with backpropagation and momentum.
-The MLP works very good with just 30 input neurons (one for each number in the input) and two output neurons (encoding malignant/benign prediction) suggesting the input maps to output in a linear way (there's a single weight matrix in the
+The MLP works very well with just 30 input neurons (one for each number in the input) and two output neurons (encoding malignant/benign prediction) suggesting the input maps to output in a linear way (there's a single weight matrix in the